This Policy is intended to help you understand:

 If you have subscribed to one of Destination NSW’s online mailing lists, you can easily remove your email details from the list by unsubscribing.
 Each mailing list provides clear instructions on how to unsubscribe.

-The listed websites may utilise cookies to enhance the user’s experience of the site.
+Destination NSW, its websites and its third party partners, including analytics partners (such as Adobe Analytics and Google Analytics), may utilise cookies to enhance the user’s experience of the site.
 A cookie is a small text file that is sent back to your computer’s hard drive from a host website.
 Cookies record your preferences in relation to your use of a site and provide other information that allows us to recognise you in the future.
 The cookies on the listed websites do not read the information on your hard drive nor do they make your computer perform any unauthorised actions or make your computer send information to any other computer via the Internet.

 You can set your browser to notify you when you receive a cookie, giving you the chance to decide whether or not to allow it.
 However, if you decide to not accept cookies, some of Destination NSW’s web pages may not display properly or you may not be permitted to access certain information.
 When you access any of the pages on the website, we automatically record information that identifies, for each page accessed: